" /> Florida Mediation Attorney | Ludwin Law Group

 Civil Mediation

-General civil disputes between individuals and businesses seeking settlement before litigation.
-Breach of contract, property disputes, personal injury claims.
+General civil disputes between individuals and businesses seeking settlement before or during litigation.
+Breach of contract, property disputes, and personal injury claims resolved efficiently.

 Pre-Litigation